Ysjshine/encryption-AES/README.md

 # encyption-AES
-Using python implement AES algrithim
+Using python implements AES algorithim

 ### How to use?
 ```python